Zem4ik/TinyBootloader/README.md

 ### Windows

 You will need BootIce (run and install it).
 Then do the following steps:
-* run it as an administrator
+* Run it as an administrator
 * "Process MBR"
 * "Restore MBR"
-* Choose downloaded boot.bit and click "Restore" (but select "Keep signature and partition table untouched")
+* Choose downloaded 'boot.bin' and click "Restore" (but select "Keep signature and partition table untouched")

 Ready!